cmartinez131/Turnship/README.md

 * students can see other students profiles
 * companies can post jobs directly from the app instead of going into the backend
 * students can successfully message a recruiter
+* companies can edit job postings from inside the app

 ### 2. Screen Archetypes